z1skgr/RH_-drive_car/README.md

     * Agents for flow channel area and evolution  use __inference__ mode brain.

 ### Rolling Horizon
-In baseline form, *RHEA* utilises Evolutionary Algorithms (EA) to evolve an in-game sequence of actions at every game tick using a *Forward Model (FM)*, with restricted computation time per execution.
+In baseline form, *RHEA* utilies Evolutionary Algorithms (EA) to evolve an in-game sequence of actions at every game tick using a *Forward Model (FM)*, with restricted computation time per execution.

 * In our implementation, we evolve sequence of race tiles.
 External driving agents perform the evaluation